dltorrise/Homework-3/README.md

 ## FYI

 I may have completed this assignment in a different way than expected.
 It was brought to my attention that this assignment might be testing for use of the window.prompt() and window.confirm() methods to collect the user criteria.
 Instead, I created a form in the HTML and used event listeners to hide and display content as I pleased.
-I think that the way I did it looks better, but I can redo the assignment with these methods if that's what you wish.
+I think that the way I did it looks better, but I can redo the assignment with the window.prompt() and window.confirm() methods if that's what you wish.

+My homework has met all of the acceptance criteria otherwise.
 If constraints are not met, an alert dialog box will pop up and no password will be generated.

 [My inspiration](https://www.youtube.com/watch?v=duNmhKgtcsI)